 (If you're interested in listening to that portion of the interview, listen here).

 And while interruptions can be bad, most of the damage actually comes from the

 context switching that meetings impose; they force you to drop what you're doing and do something else.
 For many developers, this is so disruptive that it's not worth even starting something if they know they'll have to walk away from it right as they "get into a groove", anyway.

 Thinking about my favorite experiences as an engineer, many of them are instances of hacking on a problem or design with a group of peers for a continuous stretch of time.
 I have fond memories of teams sharing a workspace, coding together and getting excited as challenges are worked through on the whiteboard.
 When folks need a break, everyone strolls out together to grab a bite or a coffee, and by the time we make it back the group has thought of several new things to try.
-The challenge of the problem and the shared accomplishment of solving it creates a sort of fluid creativity and palpable excitement in the team.
-A 'rhythm' emerges that grows stronger with each success, and it helps the team get spun up again when they come in the next day.
+The challenge of the problem and the shared accomplishment of progress creates a sort of fluid creativity and excitement, from which a rhythm emerges that propels the team forward.
 Many companies try to recreate this rhythm artificially, without success.